 I am a social worker, nonprofit leader, educator, and researcher.
-Since 2006, I have worked in service to women surviving systemic oppression.
-I have experience with direct service, program design, nonprofit leadership, and teaching about justice in social work.
-Currently, I support the professional career growth of more than 800 staffers as the head of Learning at Safe Horizon in New York City.
+Since 2006, I have worked in service of family and child wellbeing.
+I have experience with direct service, program design, organizational development, and teaching about justice in social work.
+Currently, I support the practce and profesional growth of more than 900 staffers at the nation’s largest victim’s service organization as the head of Learning at Safe Horizon in New York City.

-I hold a bachelor’s in social work from Prairie View A&M University in Texas and a master’s in social work from Columbia University.
+I received my bachelor’s in social work from Prairie View A&M University in Texas and a master’s in social work from Columbia University.
 I received my Ph.D. at the City University of New York.
-My research is explores artificial intelligence and racialized surveillance in the “child welfare” system.
+As a public scholar, my research explores artificial intelligence, ethics, and racialized surveillance in the family policing (aka “child welfare”) system and other areas of public interest.

 Highlights